Want personalized picks that fit your family?

 What's the story?

 In this sequel, would-be animator Tim (Jamie Kennedy) lives with his wife Tonya (Traylor Howard) in a cartoony-looking little house.
 She wants a baby, but he's not ready.
 On his way to the office Halloween party, Tim finds the magic mask from the first film and decides to wear it, unaware it will unleash his hidden desires and remove all his inhibitions.
-Tim impresses the party goers with his wild behavior -- everyone thinks he's testing out a new cartoon character.
+Tim impresses the partygoers with his wild behavior -- everyone thinks he's testing out a new cartoon character.
 Back home, he's now willing to help his wife conceive.
-Nine months later the baby is born with some of the mask's powers because Tim had the mask on when he was conceived.
+Nine months later, the baby is born with some of the mask's powers because Tim had the mask on when the baby was conceived.
 This comes to the attention of Loki (Alan Cummings), the Norse god of mischief and the mask's original owner.
 His father, Odin, orders him to get it back, so Loki begins checking out every baby born on Tim's baby's birthday.
-Tim is also hunting for the mask -- he's unaware of his baby's unusual abilities; he needs the mask back to finish creating a new cartoon character.
+Tim is also hunting for the mask.
+He's unaware of his baby's unusual abilities; he needs the mask back to finish creating a new cartoon character.
 Tonya leaves town on a business trip, and Tim's on full-time daddy duty, just as the baby's transformational powers really start to take over and Loki finds what he was looking for.
 The movie then gets turned over to the special effects department for some cartoonish fun.

 Is it any good?

 SON OF THE MASK is both watered down and jazzed up, like a kid who's had too much sugar.
 This semi-sequel (all new characters except for Ben Stein's cameo) is directed at a younger audience, and despite some questionable material, it's more mild than wild.
 There's not much by way of imagination and few of the effects qualify as "special."
 Jamie may be many notches down the star pole from Jim Carrey (star of the original film), but he's a likable and funny guy.
 For some reason, though, this film fails to make the best use of the talents he does have, making him the straight man.